marselsultanov/ansible-examples/README.md

 Сustom filter, with options:
 1. Select URL for download MongoDB
 2. Depends on OS family, OS major release number and MongoDB version

+# ansible4
+Creates new VM by Vagrant with option:
+1. Using custom module

+Setup Nginx on VM with options:
+1. Using dynamic inventory